Rgmoogachiri/dsc-phase-1-project/README.md

 ## Project Overview

-This projects examines the motion picture industry, which incorporates a wide range of genres.
+This project examines the motion picture industry, which incorporates a wide range of genres.
 Every year, a number of studios attempt to gain a piece of the motion picture entertainment market by releasing these films.
 Microsoft can use this analysis to be able to know how to enter the motion picture industry

 ### Business Problem